The Mine Action Review Team

 Rula has worked in the humanitarian sector with the International Committee of the Red Cross (ICRC) in multiple countries providing emergency relief and livelihoods recovery for people affected by the armed conflict.
 She is an agricultural engineer and holds a Mastertrack certificate in innovation and entrepreneurship from HEC, the international business school in Paris.

-Nick is a journalist who works as a researcher for Mine Action Review
+Laurène is a researcher for Mine Action Review.

 Alex is a Researcher for Mine Action Review